I get many questions in my classes, seminars and practice… “What vitamins should I take?”

 3) Probiotic.
 We have bacteria in our intestines that help us digest food and manage our immune system.
 If we have a proper balance, we’re in good shape.
 If we don’t, then we may find ourselves with frequent colds, flus, and other immune compromising conditions.
 If we can simply provide our intestinal tract with beneficial probiotics, we can decrease the probability of catching the cold, flu or other maladies.

 5) This one is variable based on gender.
 For women, I recommend a high quality calcium supplement: 1200mg Calcium, at least 600mg Magnesium, and 400IU’s Vitamin D. Actually Vitamin D should be higher based on many recent studies (Boy do I have to catch up on my blog posts!!
-Vitamin D is
+Vitamin D is SO beneficial for so many reasons!).
+However, a good “all around” supplement should have all of these combined.
+These levels are for PRE-menopausal women.
+Contact our office for post-menopausal recommendations, and for issues with osteopenia and osteoporosis.
+These conditions can definitely be worked with successfully.
+I’ve been able to help people reverse them with the proprer regimen without pharmaceutical intervention.

 For men, I recommend a good selenium supplement as this can be good for prostate health.
 Eating 7 Brazil Nuts per day can give you what you need and your high-quality multivitamin may give you just that.
 Making sure you are taking care of your prostate health EARLY will help.
 There are other things that can do to stave off BPH (Benign Prostatic Hypertrophy), but we’ll have to go into that in another article.